apocalyptech/choosable/README.md

   classes, for instance.
 * It'd be nice to have some output colorization - the text while running does tend to kind of blend into a solid mess after awhile.
-* Right now the character colorization of the graphviz output is totally hardcoded right into this app.
-That's obviously bad - that data should probably get attached to the Character object and have the ability in the UI to change them.
+* The colors used in the graphviz output are defined in the YAML file on a per-character basis but there is no current UI to change those colors.
+For now, you must edit them by hand.
+Valid color definitions can be found here: http://www.graphviz.org/doc/info/colors.html
 * Strict adherents to PEP8 <sup>[10](#fn10)</sup> will probably weep
   in sorrow after looking at this code.
 I apologize.
 * There's currently no way to delete a character, or change a